millicast/millicast-unity-sdk/README.md

 *  **UISubscriber**
     This scene demonstrates the usage of MCSubscriber using the RawImage as streaming Target renderer.
 User can start/stop the video stream using the Subscribe/UnSubscribe buttons.

+### Additional Android Player Settings:
+    We currently support the OpenGLES3 Graphics API on Android Devices.
+Vulkan Graphics API is not supported.

+    If you encounter any crashes or difficulty deploying, check your project's player settings and update as below.

+    Player Settings -> Other Settings

+    * Un-tick Auto Graphics API

+    * Under Graphics APIs:

+        *  remove Vulkan

+        *  Add or select OpenGLES3

+        * Optionally Leave below options unticked:
+            *   require ES3.1
+            *   require ES3.1 + AEP
+            *   require ES3.2

 ### V1 Limitation
 Currently, using `AudioListener` as an audio source for publishing causes a drop in FPS.
 This is due to Unity WebRTC utilising `OnAudioFilterRead` to fetch audio frames from the `AudioListener`.
 We will be working on a fix for this in the next release.